White Screen of Death: How to Fix it

 - The result of an update for either your web app (like WordPress), a plugin, or theme that contains an error in the code

-- Having your site set within Plesk to run a version of PHP (either newer or older) that the code that runs your site isn’t compatible with.
+- Having your site configured to use a version of PHP (either newer or older) that the code that runs your site isn’t compatible with.

-If you use the Avada theme and you’re using a caching plugin that enables minification (like WP Rocket or Autoptimize) and you’re experiencing a blank white screen, first try disabling minification entirely (HTML, Javascript, and CSS).
+Only if you use the Avada theme: and you’re using a caching plugin that enables minification (like WP Rocket or Autoptimize) and you’re experiencing a blank white screen, first try disabling minification entirely (HTML, Javascript, and CSS).
 This is likely to fix the issue.

 The blank white screen or vague error is just the visible output of the actual underlying error.
-If you do not see a specific error on the screen, this is because your web app (like WordPress) is suppressing the error from showing on-screen.
+If you do not see a specific error on the screen, this is because your web app (like WordPress) is suppressing the error.
 This can be a good thing for security, but it does make troubleshooting just a touch more difficult as you’ll need to access your site’s logs to find the error message.

-Begin by using our guide to learn how to view the logs for your site within Plesk.
+Use our guide to learn how to view and identify the correct log entry within Plesk.
 If you’re using cPanel, you’ll probably have to ask your host to provide the logs.

 Once you have associated the white screen of death with the correct error from the logs using the steps described in the above-linked guide, look closely at the error to determine the file path where the problem lies.
-Here’s an example of a file path to look for: /var/www/vhosts/<your_domain>/httpdocs/wp-content/plugins/wpseo/some_random_file_within_the_plugin.php
+Here’s an example of a file path you will see in the logs:

 This means that the file referenced contains the code which is causing the error.
 In the example above, this would be the wpseo plugin in a WordPress install.